austrisD/slider/README.md

     npm run build
     to do:"need to configure output!!!"

+## features for this slider
+    1) it has 3 ways of navigating content
+        *button
+        *Mouse swipe, click > drag(at least 200px) > release
+        *touchscreen swipe (swipe must by at least 200px long) *dod navigating

 ### know bugs
-1)navigating with tab key in slider content its possible to go to next slide partially.
+1)navigating with tab key in slider content its possible to go to next slide partially. [fixed] 2)need to reduce code!!!